Why is giving money away taxed?

 3. Giving small cash gifts

-In addition to the exemptions above, you can give away small gifts - not more than £250 - to as many people as you like in one tax year.
+In addition to the exemptions above, you can give away small gifts of up to £250 to as many people as you like in one tax year.

 However, some points to remember include:

-You can't make a gift of more than £250, and claim exemption on the first £250 - larger gifts are treated differently
+You cannot make a gift of more than £250, and claim exemption on the first £250 - larger gifts are treated differently

-You can't combine the small gifts exemption with another exemption when giving money to one person.
-In other words, you can't give one person £3,250 and claim exemption based on a combination of the small gifts and 'Annual' exemption
+You cannot combine the small gifts exemption with another exemption when giving money to one person.
+In other words, you cannot give one person £3,250 and claim exemption based on a combination of the small gifts and 'Annual' exemption

 4. Wedding gifts